tejaswigowda/book.programmingthecloud.com/src/fewtech/jquery/README.md

 # jQuery

-jQuery is knoiwn as the syntactic-sugar for JavaScript.
+jQuery is known as the syntactic-sugar for JavaScript.
 This means you can write valid JavaScript without having to learn the full syntax of JavaScript. jQuery is a JS library and hence all jQuery written is JS, but not the other way around.

 ## Including jQuery
-The jQuery library can be included either using a contect delivery network or via downloading and linking the jQuery JS file.
+The jQuery library can be included either using a content delivery network (CDN) or via downloading and linking the jQuery JS file.

 ### Via CDN
 Include the following into the `<head>` of your html document